Oscar-P-E/calculator/README.md

 An on-screen calculator using JavaScript, HTML, and CSS.

+Are you dumb enough to divide by zero?

-Be careful - if the numbers get too big, things could get... serious.
+Also, be careful - if the numbers get too big, things could get... serious.